frjo/acme-tiny-2/tests/README.md

-# How to test acme-tiny
+# How to test acme-tiny-2

-Testing acme-tiny requires a bit of setup since it needs to interact with a local Let's Encrypt CA test server.
-This readme explains how to set up your local environment so you can run `acme-tiny` tests yourself.
+Testing acme-tiny-2 requires a bit of setup since it needs to interact with a local Let's Encrypt CA test server.
+This readme explains how to set up your local environment so you can run `acme-tiny-2` tests yourself.

 ## Setup instructions (default)